 Alternatives to music: soundscapes

-Many shoppers report finding tinned music, or ‘muzac’ irritating and intrusive, and some retailers are consequently looking at alternative ways of harnessing the power of sound to improve customer experiences and increase sales.
+Many shoppers report finding tinned music, or ‘muzac’ irritating and intrusive, and some retailers are consequently looking at alternative ways of harnessing the power of sound to increase sales improve customer experiences and increase sales.
 The most innovative retail sound design today is moving beyond straightforward piped music to carefully designed soundscapes that mix music with other audio elements to create a designed experience specially tailored to the location.

 When a soundscape approach was introduced at Glasgow airport, combining ambient music with birdsong, retail sales increased by up to 10% and customer reported feeling more relaxed.
 And a recent soundscape designed for Harrod’s toy department mixed ambient music with everything from car engines, fairy voices and pirate songs to earthquakes, waves and alien rays, with the mix controlled by ‘generative’ software that plays sounds randomly rather than repeating set recordings.

 Whether you currently play music in-store or not, dedicating some time to your sound strategy can transform the atmosphere of your store, influence customer moods and even boost profits.
+It’s time to use sound to increase sales.

 “Signage Order”: Pieminister, https://uk.pinterest.com/